cbdb-project/processing-prompts-by-batch/README.md

 # Processing Prompts by Batch (probat)

-Processing Prompts by Batch is a Python script designed to automate the process of sending batches of prompts to LLM API and collecting their responses.
-It reads prompts from a text file, sends them to the LLM API, and saves the processed output in another text file.
-The script is useful for bulk processing of text data, leveraging the LLM API for text generation or transformation tasks.
+This project provides a Python script to interact with multiple Large Language Models (LLMs) from various APIs like Google Gemini, Deepseek, OpenAI (Harvard), Anthropic, GPT-4Free, and Qwen.
+The script allows batch processing of prompts, splitting lengthy inputs into manageable chunks, and retrieving responses from the specified LLM.

 ## NOTICE

-Currently, we are using the Deepseek API.
+Currently, we the defaul LLM is Deepseek API.

 ## Branch